 Network Dynamics

 Using EEG and MEG, we investigate the relation between functional connectivity and perceptual, sensorimotor, attentional and working memory processes in the human brain.
 Furthermore, we investigate the relation between neural synchrony and changes in level and contents of consciousness.
 An important methodological focus is the improvement of data-driven methods for the analysis of functional coupling.
 A major focus of our research, which has been funded by the ERC Advanced Grant Multisense – "The merging of the senses: understanding multisensory experience“, addresses the mechanisms of multisensory interactions in the human brain.
-This work is also part of the SFB TRR 169 „Cross-modal learning“, where we address the role of oscillatory activity for multisensory predictive processing using a combination of MEG measurements and computational modelling.
-Furthermore, we have recently extended our coupling analyses to two-brain interactions.
+This work has also been part of the SFB TRR 169 „Cross-modal learning“, where we have addressed the role of oscillatory activity for multisensory predictive processing using a combination of MEG measurements and computational modelling.
+Furthermore, we have extended our coupling analyses to two-brain interactions.
 In the EU-funded project „socSMCs – Socializing sensorimotor contingencies“ we have studied the grounding of social cognition in interpersonal sensorimotor coordination.
 In this project, we quantified social interaction by applying coupling measures and information-theoretic measures to hyperscanning EEG and motion tracking data in joint action paradigms.

 Neural Coupling Modes